East Brisbane suburb profile

 East Brisbane rental market trends

-The rental market in East Brisbane has shown stability, with house rents remaining unchanged over the past year at $700 per week, while unit rents have increased by 7.1% to $600 per week.
-This suburb continues to attract renters with its convenient location and access to amenities, making it a desirable area for both residents and investors.
+The rental market in East Brisbane has shown stability for houses, with rents remaining unchanged at $695 per week over the past year.
+In contrast, unit rents have experienced a 7.8% increase, reaching $620 per week.
+This suburb continues to attract interest due to its proximity to the city and vibrant community, making it appealing for both renters and investors.

 Suburbs near East Brisbane